droongma/Indoor-Positioning/README.md

 The structure of our model is as follows:

 ![image14](https://user-images.githubusercontent.com/11453455/153637907-2f132131-ab3b-4b8f-83f2-9b5ded47fbf1.png)
- Since the number of data is too small, we don't make extra test set.
+ Since the number of data is too small, we didn't make extra test set.
 Instead, we used cross-validation(CV) set to measure accuracy.
 Our accuracy result is as follows: